wyattearp/iDectectProject/README.md

 Lab 1 Requirements
 ==================
-<s>A1. iDetect shall support a minimum of 4 networked nodes.<\s> - done
+<s>A1. iDetect shall support a minimum of 4 networked nodes.</s> - done

 <s>A2.
 The failure of any single node shall be reported by at least one non-faulty node within 8 seconds.
-It may be assumed that RTCs among the nodes are synchronized (e.g., using NTP).<\s> - done
+It may be assumed that RTCs among the nodes are synchronized (e.g., using NTP).</s> - done

 <s>A3.
-The failure of any two nodes simultaneously shall be reported by at least one working node within 10 seconds.<\s> - done
+The failure of any two nodes simultaneously shall be reported by at least one working node within 10 seconds.</s> - done

-<s>A4. iDetect shall produce no false positive reports of failure when no packets are lost in network communications.<\s> - done
+<s>A4. iDetect shall produce no false positive reports of failure when no packets are lost in network communications.</s> - done

-<s>A5. iDetect shall produce no more than 1 false positive report in any 5 second period when 20% of packets are lost at random in network communications.<\s> - done
+<s>A5. iDetect shall produce no more than 1 false positive report in any 5 second period when 20% of packets are lost at random in network communications.</s> - done

 <s>A6.
-The network overhead bandwidth used for failure detection should be minimized.<\s> - done
+The network overhead bandwidth used for failure detection should be minimized.</s> - done

 Lab 2 Requirements
 ==================